besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-packer.md

 * `proxmox-url` is the [api URL](https://www.packer.io/docs/builders/proxmox/iso#proxmox_url) of one of the Proxmox nodes
 * `proxmox-node` is the node where the build will take place
 * `proxmox-username` is the login for your proxmox instance
-* `proxomox-passowrd` is the password for the above login
+* `proxomox-password` is the password for the above login

 ## Building images

 Before runnig the packer template builds make sure to update the [storage pool](https://www.packer.io/docs/builders/proxmox/iso#disks) to match your own and also to upload the ISO file of your distribution so that the builder can mount it.
 Uploading the ISO files and preparing the storage backed for Proxmox is out of scope of this article.
-As per the kickstart files themselves I chose ot host them both locally in my repo at `./kickstarts` folder and also publish in a publicly accessble place such as <http://ks.cloudalbania.com>.
+As per the kickstart files themselves I chose ot host them both locally in my repo at `./kickstarts` folder and also publish in a publicly accessible place such as <http://ks.cloudalbania.com>.

 Once the repo is ready and Packer is [installed](https://www.packer.io/downloads) you can run the build wrapper scripts in the `./scripts` folder.
 For Ubuntu 18.04 I use: